MicrosoftDocs/dynamics365smb-docs/business-central/admin-users-profiles-roles.md

 You can edit a profile by changing the fields on the **Profile (Role)** page.
 However, tThe changes will not be visible to user assigned the profile until they sign out and back in.

 > [!Caution]
-> Do not rename a profile while users assigned the profile are signed in as users may experience that the product freezes.
+> Do not rename a profile while users assigned the profile are signed in as users may experience that the product freezes and must be restarted.

 ## To assign a profile to a user
 Users can assign themselves a role (representing a profile) by choosing the **Role** field on the **My Settings** page.
 As an administrator, you can do the same through the **Profiles (Roles)** page.